Verified Foundations for Differential Privacy: Obtaining Performant Samplers from Lean

+Even though \lean{} has no default compilation strategy for \textit{noncomputable} terms, it allows programmers to nevertheless compile programs that use such definitions by using the foreign function interface.
+Using an \lstinline{external} annotation, a programmer can specify that any term be compiled to an arbitrary C++ function, enabling the \lean{} compiler to treat it as if it were \textit{computable}.
+While \lean{} guarantees that \lstinline{external} definitions will not affect the soundness of the logic (and hence, our library of verified DP results), it can make no formal guarantees about the runtime behavior of the compiled binary.
 Therefore, it is paramount that external definitions be kept as minimal as possible.
 Our FFI footprint for \sampcert{} consists of one external definition for each \slang{} primitive, and one function to trigger top-level evaluation.
 In total, five functions (57 lines of C++) are enough to compile and run \slang{} programs from \lean{}.
-Those functions, which correspond directly to \slang{} operators, are partially shown in \cref{lst:cpp}.
+Those functions, which correspond directly to \slang{} operators, are partially shown in \cref{lst:cpp} (see \appreflong{section:moreperformance}{C} for a complete listing).
 The external function for $\probPure\;v$ simply returns $v$.
 The external function for $\probBind\;p\;f$ obtains a value from $p$, and returns the value from executing $f\;p$.
 The external function for $\probWhile$ executes a C++ while loop.

-Random sampling occurs in the extraction for $\probUniformByte$, which reads and returns a single byte from \lstinline{/dev/urandom}.
-Reading random bytes, rather than uniform random integers, means we do not need to include the C++ standard library in our trusted codebase and do not need to perform any bug-prone bit manipulation in C++.
-In SampCert we implement, and verify, the code which simulates uniform samples using a stream of uniformly random bytes in \lean{}.
+Random sampling occurs in the external function for $\probUniformByte$, which reads and returns a single byte from \lstinline{/dev/urandom}.
+Reading random bytes, rather than uniform random integers, simplifies the trusted FFI implementation and means that we do not need to perform any subtle, bug-prone bit manipulation in C++.
+Instead, in SampCert, we implement and verify the code which simulates uniform samples using a stream of uniformly random bytes in \lean{}.